Discover global hiring strategies from leading recruitment platforms

 > 5,708.92 49.50%

 While freelancing is quickly becoming a growing career trend in the Netherlands, one risk of hiring freelancers or independent contractors is their compliance with local tax laws.
-Without a local registered company withholding income tax for them, freelancers may fail or forget to pay their income tax.
+Without a local registered corporation withholding income tax for them, freelancers may fail or forget to pay their income tax.
 (See the other risks of hiring an independent contractor here.)

 You can help your Dutch employee comply with local taxation laws by using Professional Employer Organizations (PEOs) like Multiplier who will take care of payroll and taxes for you.